-- (i) If the first or second sighting shot is placed on a counting diagram there shall be no penalty.
-The Range Officer shall be notified of the error before the next shot is fired.
-Should a third sighting shot be fired which scores on a counting diagram, either on the competitor's own target or as a cross-fire onto a target other than their own, then counting shots shall be deemed to have commenced, and the shot treated and scored accordingly. - (ii) If the first or second sighting shot misses the target or is fired onto a counting diagram there shall be no penalty.
+- (i) If the first or second sighting shot misses the target or is fired onto a counting diagram there shall be no penalty.
 The Range Officer shall be notified before the next shot is fired.
-Should a third sighting shot be fired which scores on a counting diagram, either on the competitor's own target or as a cross-fire onto a target other than their own, then counting shots shall be deemed to have commenced, and the shot treated and scored accordingly. - (iii) Should a completed target have only one sighting shot then the highest counting shot shall be regarded as a sighting shot and discounted. - (iv) Should a completed target have no sighting shots, then the two highest counting shots shall be regarded as sighting shots and discounted.

-(v) Failure to notify the Range Officer before commencing counting shots will deem the shooter to have fired the number of sighting shots that appear on the sighting diagram.
+Should a third sighting shot be fired which scores on a counting diagram, either on the competitor's own target or as a cross-fire onto a target other than their own, then counting shots shall be deemed to have commenced, and the shot treated and scored accordingly. - (ii) Should a completed target have only one sighting shot then the highest counting shot shall be regarded as a sighting shot and discounted. - (iii) Should a completed target have no sighting shots, then the two highest counting shots shall be regarded as sighting shots and discounted. - (iv) Failure to notify the Range Officer before commencing counting shots will deem the shooter to have fired the number of sighting shots that appear on the sighting diagram.